swiftlang/swift-evolution/proposals/NNNN-package-manager-templates.md

 * Transform `--experimental-dump-help` into a stable equivalent flag.
 Learn more about it here: ([pitch](https://forums.swift.org/t/dropping-the-experimental-from-dump-help/82099)) ([PR](https://github.com/apple/swift-argument-parser/pull/817))
 * Support and actively contribute to the [OpenCLI](https://opencli.org/) initiative, prompting a standardize JSON format for broader parser interoperability.

+### Stablization and Evolution of Template Interface

+A big part of templates is the contract shared between packages containing templates and SwiftPM.

+Currently, SwiftPM utilize the `--experimental-dump-help` flag alongside Swift Argument Parser’s `ToolInfoV0` JSON schema to input consumers about the arguments and subcommands required by templates.

+The use of an experimental flag and the dependency on Swift Argument Parser’s internal schema are not ideal for long-term stability.
+However, there are several active directions to address these issues:

+* **Stabilization of the tool info interface**: Transform `--experimental-dump-help` into a stable equivalent flag, paired with a stable JSON schema (`ToolInfoV1`) that formally describes an executable’s command tree.
+Learn more about this work in [[Pitch](https://forums.swift.org/t/dropping-the-experimental-from-dump-help/82099)/[PR](https://github.com/apple/swift-argument-parser/pull/817)].
+* **Broader parser interoperability**: Support and contribute to the OpenCLI initiative, which aims to define a standardized JSON representation for command-line tool metadata across ecosystems.
+To support and contribute the OpenCLI initiative, please visit [OpenCLI](https://opencli.org/).

+#### ToolInfo Versions and Future evolution

+At present, there are two versions of the ToolInfo schema in play:

+* `ToolInfoV0`, the experimental version used by —experimental-dump-help
+* `ToolInfoV1`, the stable successor used by the new —help-dump-tool-info-v1 flag

+Functionally, these two versions are identical excpet for the declared serailization version, ensuring backward compatibility and providing the base for a stable interface.
+This alignment allows existing template generators to continue operating without modification, while offering a clear migration path to the stable `v1` API.

+To support multiple tool info versions over time, SwiftPM will implement a negotiation mechanism when invoking templates, relying on special flags or options that indicate the desired ToolInfo version.

+For example, SwiftPM may first attempt `--help-dump-tool-info-v2`.
+If the executable does not recognize the flag or fails to respond with a valid JSON schema, SwiftPM will gracefully fall back to an earlier version such as `--help-dump-tool-info-v1`, then `--experimental-dump-help`.
+SwiftPM will iterate through its list of known versions, starting from the newest until it receives a valid JSON schema.
+This ensures forward compatibility with future schema revisions and allows template executables to adopt new versions at their own pace while maintaining interoperability with older SwiftPM releases.

+Looking forward, there is also the possibility of integrating an OpenCLI-compliant version.
+This would extend beyond Swift-specific tooling, allowing parsers to describe a language-agnostic CLI interface.
+The goal is to reduce dependency on Swift Argument internals and make template discovery interoperable across different argument parsers.